ariefeko/livewire-wizard/README.md

 # livewire-wizard
-This simple livewire wizard form, hope it is useful for your project.
+This is a simple livewire wizard form, hope it is useful for your project.

 ## Instalation